aonufrei/threads-docs/threads.md

 We can use `Semaphore` to control how many bicycles can be ranted at time.
 In the example above this number equals to 3.

-### Exchanger
+<h3 id="exchanger">Exchanger</h2>
-Exchanger is used to swap two objects between the thread.
-Most of all, it is used when the creating of a object used in calculation takes many time, and we want to do it in parallel.
+Exchanger is used to swap two objects between the threads.
+Most of all, it is used when the creating of an object used in calculation takes many time, and we want to speed it up.

 Lets see the example:

 ```java
 public class ExchangerExample {